How many hours do you have in a day?

 - TickTick Premium

-Inbox zero is an approach towards your emails, and managing your email to keep empty or close to empty.
+Inbox zero is an approach towards your emails, and managing your email to keep it empty or close to empty.

 We know how important emails you receive when you handle an organization or institution.
 There are might be lots of important emails you receive around your day.
 But when a notification pops up we suddenly check our mobile phone.